 Various methodologies

-(here, I mean not the process, but the formulas).
+Given unreliable source data it is obvious that it does not matter what risk assessment methodology you use (here, I mean not the process, but the formulas).
 I think that basically what methodology can give you is who should be involved in the process, how it should be organized, what documents to produce, how to structure and simplify the process, etc.

 Given the amount of effort that is required to perform the comprehensive risk analysis before starting the process one should decide whether the effort worth it.